dgovorov7/gameAi-pa4/README.md

 On top of entity-gym the following two libraries are necessary ``` transformers pytorch ```

-The DTbot folder should have everything needed to run the agent for the tournament runner
+The DTbot folder should have everything needed to run the agent for the tournament runner, but the ```MODEL_PATH``` variable inside agent.py may need to be changed

 The following code sets up the environment and runs DTbot against a rush opponent: